Skip to main content

 Even setting privacy aside, the per-app voice experience is a frustrating one.
 Every tool implements it slightly differently.
 Accuracy varies.
 Latency varies.
 Some require clicking through settings to enable it.
 Some only work in certain fields.
 Some don't handle punctuation well.
 Some drop out mid-sentence.

-You end up adapting your speaking style to each tool — pausing in different places, dictating in shorter phrases in one app and longer ones in another — which defeats most of the naturalness that makes voice attractive in the first place.
+You end up adapting your speaking style to each tool, pausing in different places and dictating in shorter phrases in one app and longer ones in another, which defeats most of the naturalness that makes voice attractive in the first place.

 You've traded one consistent keyboard experience for a patchwork of inconsistent microphone experiences, spread across tools you don't fully trust.